MohammadAh2002/Web-Projects/Components/Hero Section Challenge/README.md

-# Carousel Component Challenge
+# Hero Section Challenge
-Design a Carousel Component.
+Design a Hero Section.

 ## Files Included
 - `index.html`: The main HTML file for the project.